wmj-syn/ssh-key/README.md

 ssh -T git@Host (gitlab_staff, gitlab_student)
 ```

-## A better way to simplyfy the procedure
+## A better way to simplify the procedure
 Using the method above needs to tell ssh explicitly which account to use (to specify the location of the key) everytime using the ssh.
 Another way could be creating a symbolic link to the gitlab_staff account by default, and change the link when necessary.

 ```